-The Leader of the Council will be a councillor elected to that position at the first Annual Meeting of Council after a whole Council election until the day of the next post-election Annual Meeting of Council.
+The Leader of the Council will be a councillor elected to that position at the first Annual Meeting of Council after a whole Council election until the day of the next postelection Annual Meeting of Council.
 The Leader of the Council will hold office until or unless:

-- (i) he/she resigns from the office; or
+- (i) they resign from the office; or

-- (ii) he/she is no longer a councillor; or
+- (ii) they are no longer a councillor; or

-- (iii) he/she is removed from office by resolution of the Council.
+- (iii) they are removed from office by resolution of the Council.